 Here are some ballpark prices for installing an air source heat pump in Vancouver BC.

-Basic heat pump with basic variable speed high efficiency furnace: $10,000 (A heat pump could be installed with a non-variable speed furnace for less, but heat pumps work much better with variable speed furnaces.)
+Basic heat pump with basic variable speed high efficiency furnace: $12,000 (A heat pump can be installed with a non-variable speed furnace for less, but heat pumps work much better with variable speed furnaces.)

 •You will save about $1000 when you have a furnace and heat pump installed together.
 This is because certain tasks such as making a new duct work transition and installing a new thermostat will not have to be repeated separately.

 •These are only ballpark estimates for an average home.
-Actual costs can vary widely depending on your home’s requirement, the contractor selected, present equipment costs, and several other factors.
+Actual costs can vary widely depending on your home’s requirements, present equipment and materials costs, and several other factors.

 •These are approximations of what you should expect to pay for an installation by a reputable, established contractor who performs quality work.
 You can get a heat pump installed for less if low price is your primary concern.